gaumarjos/T1-P2-CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![sample_distribution_after](./writeup_images/sample_distribution_after.png)

 To augment the dataset, the following approach (applied to every label with less than a specific number of samples, in this case 2000) was followed:
-* Each image in the original dataset was rotated of -15 and +15°
+* Each image in the original dataset was rotated of -15 and +15°, the image size was kept the same 32x32
-* Each image in the original dataset was translated of 4 pixels in four directions
+* Each image in the original dataset was translated of 4 pixels in four directions, the image size was kept the same 32x32
 * The brightness of each image in the original dataset was increased of 50
 * The so-created images were put together in a pool and shuffled
 * A portion of that pool (the amount necessary to reach 2000, when possible) was appended to the original dataset